PeterVRC/Why-your-First-Layer-breaks-free/README.md

 -3.2mm and thus still corrects for it in the end!
 But the NORMAL way to correct the offset is to use the Z_Offset.... so I advise always using that!

+Then there is an "issue" where Z=0 is NOT optimally when the nozzle hits the bed!!!
+I don't know why that is the case, but the true OPTIMNAL is 0.025mm above the bed surface!
+This is why you have to tweak your Z_Offset to visually SEE a perfect first layer.
+But if you set that height PHYSICALLY then it will be perfect before ever even needing to test print anything!
+So use a FEELER GAUGE to set the Z_Height!!
+They come with 0.020mm and 0.030mm (not 0.025mm) so adjust the Z_Height, so that at Z=0 the 0.020mm
+gauge can slide under the nozzle, but the 0.030mm one can't.
+Yes, you use the Z_Offset controls to adjust this Z_Height, once you have the main Z controls showing the true Z_Height is Z=0.

-Now you have a Z=0 point that is truly where the nozzle tip contacts the bed.....
+Now you have a Z=0 point that is truly where the nozzle tip ALMOST contacts the bed.....
 But beds are rarely LEVEL all over!
-The point you checked the Z_Height, and then set the Z_Offset to correct for, is ONLY valid at that single point!
+The point on the bed that you checked the Z_Height, and then set the Z_Offset to correct for, is ONLY valid at that single point!
 The bed is almost certainly 'wavy'... undulating heights.
 And this is why Bed Leveling/Meshing was created...

 The system can test and record a Height Map of the bed.
 Well, that is IF you have Bed Leveling hardware, such as a Probe of some kind!
 You could still MANUALLY test and record a Bed Mesh (grid of positions) to save and have the system use that, but that is quite tedious!
-But 3D printer users had to do that if they had no probve setup!
+But 3D printer users had to do that if they had no probe setup!
 These days almost every printer has a probe of some kind on it!

 So you do a Bed Mesh (creation) and then all the wavy, undulations, are known., and the Z_Offset will have another value offset that, to match the Bed Mesh recording.
 Thus the nozzle tip wil now TRACK the